Oct 22, 2024

 Why is financial stability important?

-Being financially stable not only impacts your financial health.
-It also has a big effect on your mental health.
-Studies show that financial worries lead to psychological distress.1 They can even cause physical symptoms like lower immunity and heart disease.2
+Being financially stable is important because it can impact your financial health.
+It can also affect your mental health.
+Studies show that financial worries can lead to stress anxiety.1

 When you feel financially stable, you don’t worry about paying your bills and handling your debts.
-Financial stability is when you:
+Financial stability means you:

-• Can pay your loans and credit card bills without sacrificing the fun things you enjoy doing.
+• Can pay your loans and credit card bills without giving up the fun things you enjoy.

-• Don’t worry that one unexpected expense will upend your financial well-being.
+• Don’t worry that one unexpected expense could ruin your finances.

-• Can take career risks because you have a cushion in case a job change doesn’t pan out.
+• Might take career risks because you have a safety net in case a job change doesn’t go as planned.

-• Can afford “wants” like vacations or dining out without going into debt.
+• Can afford “wants” like vacations or dining out without taking on unmanageable debt.

-Unfortunately, that’s not how many people live.
-According to research from the Federal Reserve, 18% of Americans have a hard time paying their monthly bills3 and 37% say they would struggle to cover a $400 emergency expense.4
+But many people don’t live this way.
+According to research from the Federal Reserve, 31% of Americans felt worse off financially in 2023 than they did in 2022.
+And 37% say they would struggle to cover a $400 emergency expense.

 Financial stability during economic uncertainty

-Because of inflation, many people’s salaries are not keeping pace with higher prices.
-Many people feel that their money doesn’t go as far as it once did.
-And higher interest rates have also increased the cost of debt, further straining budgets.
+Because of inflation, many people’s salaries aren’t keeping pace with higher prices.
+They might feel like their money doesn’t go as far as it used to.
+Higher interest rates have also increased the cost of debt, putting more stress on budgets.

-Inflation and interest rates are beyond your control.
-But that doesn’t mean you can’t protect your finances with healthy financial habits.
-This can be true even during periods of economic uncertainty.
+You can’t control inflation and interest rates.
+But you can protect your finances with healthy financial habits—even during periods of economic uncertainty.

 Financial stability vs. financial security

-Financial stability and financial security sound similar, but they are not the same.
+While financial stability and financial security may sound similar, they’re different ideas.
 Both are important for your financial well-being.

-Think of financial stability as the first step on the road to financial security.
-Financial security, on the other hand, is more focused on the future.
+Think of financial stability as the first step in reaching financial security, which is more focused on the future.

 Of course, financial security feels different for each person.
-But for many people it means knowing that your retirement planning is sound, that you can afford to send your children to college, and that you’re on track to paying off your mortgage and other debt.
+For many, it means knowing their retirement plan is sound, that they can afford to send their children to college, and that they’re on track to paying off their mortgage and other debt.

-According to Bankrate.com, most Americans say they don’t feel financially secure.
-But it doesn’t have to be that way.
-Practicing healthy financial habits now may ultimately lead to financial security.
-And, building financial stability, even if the economy feels shaky, could reduce stress.
-To make headway toward that goal, follow these six steps.
+According to a 2024 Discover® Personal Loans survey, four in five Americans have anxiety about their financial situation.* But it doesn’t have to be that way.
+Practicing healthy financial habits now can lead to financial security.
+Building financial stability, even if the economy feels uncertain, can reduce stress.
+To start feeling more financially secure, follow these six steps.

 Six steps to financial stability